 There is an abundance of reputable resources readily available on the Internet about conventional cancer treatments, which have been approved by the U.S. Food and Drug Administration, or are at least going through the U.S. clinical trial process.
 If you search "cancer treatment alternatives," you will discover a whole new realm of information with a plethora of independent websites and blogs from all over the world discussing cancer treatments with claims of success.
 Not surprisingly, you will also come across a bunch of bogus websites regarding both conventional and alternative cancer treatments.
 Bottom line, there is a bunch of information out there, and deciphering it all can be quite overwhelming.

-Whether you choose the route of conventional medicine or unconventional medicine, SoLiveInc.org sets out to be a one-stop website for all of your creditable cancer treatment resources.
-However, our primary focus is to identify and support those cancer treatments which we find to be both effective and nontoxic, a.k.a.
-Candidate Treatments.
-Therefore, so as not to further clutter the Internet, we provide limited information with direct links to reputable websites for conventional cancer treatments (no need to recreate the wheel), and more in-depth information on the Candidate Treatments, generally deemed as unconventional, that are striving to gain public recognition in a trillion dollar cancer industry.
-While it is important that a medication or treatment actually work, we believe that a cancer treatment should first, do no harm.
+Whether you choose the route of conventional medicine or unconventional medicine, we strive to become a one-stop website where you can learn about safe, effective, and creditable cancer treatment options.
+Therefore, so as not to further clutter the Internet, we provide limited information with direct links to reputable websites for conventional cancer treatments (no need to recreate the wheel), and more in-depth information on the cancer treatments options that we believe (in our non-medical option) to be both safe and effective.
+We do this in an effort to help such treatments (which are generally deemed, "unconventional") gain public recognition in an almost one trillion dollar cancer industry.
+Furthermore, while it is important that a medication or treatment actually work, we believe that a cancer treatment should first, do no harm.

 First, Do No Harm is an honorable phrase coined from the ancient writings of Greek physician, Hippocrates.
 Though this phrase does not directly translate from his Hippocratic Oath which has been held sacred by physicians since 400 B.C., it has become the implicit purpose and truth behind it.